Legislative Action Center

 SGR is Over: What Will MACRA Mean for Providers?

-On Wednesday, April 22, an ACCC members-only conference with Dan Todd, former Senior Health Counsel, Senate Finance Committee, provided a closer look at MACRA.
-An archived recording of the call will be available to ACCC members soon.
-Read a one-page call summary.
+On Wednesday, April 22, an ACCC members-only conference call with Dan Todd, former Senior Health Counsel, Senate Finance Committee, provided a closer look at MACRA.
+ACCC members can access a recording of the call here.
+A one-page summary is available here.
 View ACCC's MACRA Roadmap infographic here.

 - Read ACCC’s press release on the passage of MACRA